bobf/active_element/rspec-documentation/pages/005-Setup.md

 ## Application Controller

 Inherit from `ActiveElement::ApplicationController` in the controller you want to use with _ActiveElement_.
 In most cases this will either be your main `ApplicationController`, or a namespaced admin area controller, e.g. `Admin::ApplicationController`.
+This will apply the default _ActiveElement_ layout which includes a [Navbar](components/navbar.html), [Theme Switcher](components/theme-switcher.html), and all the required _CSS_ and _Javascript_.

+If you want to add custom content to the layout, see the [Hooks](hooks.html) documentation.

 ```ruby
 # app/controllers/application_controller.rb